yanxon/Academy/README.md

-# Welcome to Yanxon University
+# Welcome to Yanxon Academy

 This repository contains a compilation of theories and codes in computer science, chemistry, and physics.